flype44/VControl/DOCUMENTATION.md

 This command enumerates the `Expansion` devices, by using FindConfigDev().

-It should never fails since Exec is always available.
+It should never fail since Exec is always available.

 **INPUT :**